JacksonBurns/fastprop/README.md

 `fastprop` is built around PyTorch lightning, which defines a rigid API for implementing models that is followed here.
 See the [section on the package layout](#python-module) for information on where all the other functions are, and check out the docstrings and inline comments in each file for more information on what each does.

+Note that the `pyproject.toml` defines optional `dev` and `bmark` packages, which will get you setup with the same dependencies used for CI and benchmarking.